SaveSavio/modelling-airbnbs-property-listing-dataset-/README.md

 Optionally, it is possible to use a custom_tune_regression_model_hyperparameters that performs the same task but explicitly performing the model tuning without calling GridSearchCV.

-### Regression models: results
+### Regression models: performance
+We have tested the capability of different regressors in predicting the "Price_Night" feature.
+For more information on the feature, please refer to the Exploratory Data Analysis Jupyter notebook.

-Four estimators were tested.
+Four estimators from the sklearn libraries were tested.
 ```python
 model_list = [SGDRegressor, # model 1
                   DecisionTreeRegressor, # model 2
                   RandomForestRegressor, # model 3
                   GradientBoostingRegressor] # model 4
 ```
-For each estimator, a hyperparamters grid was set and evaluated with a "brute force" method.
+For each estimator, a hyperparameters grid was set and evaluated with a "brute force" method.
 The best models are saved in the repository folder structure, under the regression folder.

 1) None of the models is affected by overfitting.
 In fact, the RMSE on the validation set is not smaller than the one calculated on the test set.
 1) Ranked from best to worst, based on the score on the test set: